NGS-Slayers/ngs-slayers.github.io/source/moveset.md

 ### ![icon](_static/PA/38px-NGSUIPhotonArtWavingRigel.png) Waving Rigel
 (sWR)=
 #### {term}`sWR`
-Stay Arts Waving Reigel will thrust the weapon into the ground and release a shockwave around you.
+Stay Arts Waving Rigel will thrust the weapon into the ground and release a shockwave around you.
 When performed in the air, you'll fall at high speed and attack upon landing.

 ```{hint}
 This attack may also be used to pull small mobs towards you.